bablokb/pi-webradio/doc/voice-control.md

 You need to configure the path to your model, your microphone device-id and a dict that maps phrases to api-calls.

+    {
+      "model": "/usr/local/lib/vosk/model",
+      "device_id": 1,
+      "api_map": {
+        "radio": [
+          "_set_cmd_mode"
+        ],
+        ...
+      }
+    }

+Take special care regarding the "wake-word", which puts the voice-controller into command-mode.
+The default is "radio":

 You can pass `-L en` to `tools/vosk-map.py` to create an English map.
 Pull requests for additional languages are welcome, you mainly have